 3) Regular follow-up of patients

-Since the program began in 2016, teams of volunteers from Hepatitis B Free, CFK and Global Care Partners travel to the DPRK four times annually to screen new patients, and continue to follow-up those who are already on treatment.
-On these trips, volunteer doctors consult patients side by side with local physicians from the DPRK, allowing educational skills transfer and strengthening working relationships.
+Since the program began in 2016, teams of volunteers from Hepatitis B Free, CFK and Global Care Partners travel to the DPRK four times annually to screen new patients and continue to follow-up those who are already on treatment.
+On these trips, volunteer doctors see patients side by side with local physicians from the DPRK, allowing educational skills transfer and promoting strong working relationships.

 What does the future hold?

-As of January 2018, over 800 patients are now being treated with hepatitis B antiviral therapy.
-While this still only represents a fraction of those in DPRK living with chronic hepatitis B, it is only the beginning.
+As of May, 2019, over 1700 patients are being treated with hepatitis B antiviral therapy.
+While this still represents a fraction of those in DPRK living with chronic hepatitis B, it is only the beginning.
 Both patients and physicians have expressed a sense of renewed hope and optimism, and this has positive impacts on individuals as well as their families.
 Both volunteers and local partners have been celebrating the small victories together.